MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/opportunity-kanban-view.md

 ---
-title: "Work with opportunities in the Kanban view (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Work with opportunities in the Kanban view - Sales Enterprise | MicrosoftDocs"
 description: "Use the opportunity Kanban view to effectively monitor the pipeline and see the opportunities in their different statuses or stages of business process flow." ms.date: 10/14/2020 ms.topic: article